Fudan-iGEM/2025-wiki/pages/model.md

 ## Introduction

-This model is centered around the "single pulse → three-step irreversible maturation chain (C→B→I→R)" and simulates the entire process from promoter expression to the complete maturation of the fluorescent protein.
+This model is centered around the "single pulse &rarr; three-step irreversible maturation chain (C&rarr;B&rarr;I&rarr;R)" and simulates the entire process from promoter expression to the complete maturation of the fluorescent protein.
 It uses $r(t) = \frac{R}{B + R}$ and $\Delta r$ as criteria to evaluate the readability and monotonicity of the timer.
 By adjusting the pulse width (the duration of Ash1 pulses), maturation time constants ($\tau_B, \tau_I, \tau_R$), and pulse intensity (adjusting promoter strength), we first screen for "usable intervals" mathematically, and then provide reproducible target conditions for wet experiments.
 The model compares periodic promoters (Ash1) with constitutive promoters: the former provides short and clean expression windows, improving $\Delta r$ and monotonicity; the latter, under the same maturation parameters, tends to dilute time resolution due to continuous new molecule generation, and thus is used as a control to demonstrate the necessity of pulse gating.
 To address cases where promoter expression is either too high or too low, the model incorporates promoter strength ($pulse_{amp}$) and intergenerational inheritance (inheritance fraction, $pp$) into sensitivity analysis.
 By controlling promoter strength, we ensure that the system provides an appropriate level of protein expression while avoiding premature saturation or insufficient signaling.
 In summary, the model systematically examines and quantifies two critical factors: promoter selection and promoter strength, validating the reasonableness of selecting the Ash1 promoter and an appropriate promoter strength from both the mathematical and model perspectives before conducting wet experiments.

 ## Model Design

 In a yeast multicellular system, the timer fluorescent protein (FT) is introduced to represent the time process between the birth and maturation of cells.
-FT consists of an irreversible maturation chain: **C→B→I→R**, where:
+FT consists of an irreversible maturation chain: **C&rarr;B&rarr;I&rarr;R**, where:

 - **C** represents the immature protein;
 - **B** represents the blue state;